Handroo/itp405-FinalProject/README.md

-Testing
+#Starting App
+To start the app just type this into the terminal:

+`node app`

+or type this into the terminal for continuous editing:

+`nodemon app`

+#Testing
-I am using Mocha, so to type this into the terminal in the test directory:
+I am using Mocha fo unit tests, so to type this into the terminal in the test directory:

-mocha test
+`mocha test`

+#Notes
+###Api/Caching
+I am using bing maps api to receive the coordinates of USC, then caching it so that it reused the USC location to check.
+###UI
+The UI is build through jquery and some bootstrap elements
+###Database
+There are three tables the app is interacting with: users, colors and animals.
+These tables are handled with Sequelize, which is a popular Node.js ORM